-The new version of Audit log that is described in this article is active only on the single tenantand exclusive instances.
-If you are using the multi tenant instance, please refer to the old [Audit log](🔗) article.
+The new version of the Audit log described in this article is active only on the single tenant and exclusive instances.
+If using the multi-tenant instance, please refer to the old [Audit log](🔗) article.

 As security is a crucial concern to Bloomreach, we consider it necessary to allow our clients to have an overview of all activities performed in the Bloomreach Engagement app.
 Especially when an activity is suspicious, we want you to be able to detect and investigate it.
 Audit logs, capturing and storing records of user activity within Bloomreach Engagement, enable you to do just that.